Lochoa11/Academic_Projects/CS211_Object_Oriented_C++/EquivalentArrays/README.md

 #Equivalent Arrays

-This is exercise was to check if two different array contained the same elements
+This is exercise was to check if two different array contained the same elements.